Central sleep apnea: Treatment

 - Wayne State University School of Medicine

 CSA can alternatively be categorized as hyperventilation- or hypoventilation-related.
 Hyperventilation-related CSA encompasses most of the types of CSA mentioned above.
 Hypoventilation-related CSA occurs in disorders in which there is alveolar hypoventilation that is so severe that central apneas occur when the patient falls asleep because the wakefulness stimulus to breathe disappears.
 Central apneas tend to be a minor component of such disorders.
-Examples of contexts in which hypoventilation-related CSA may occur include central nervous system diseases, central nervous system suppressing drugs or substances, neuromuscular diseases, and severe abnormalities in pulmonary mechanics (eg, kyphoscoliosis).
+Examples of contexts in which hypoventilation-related CSA may occur include neuromuscular disease, such as muscular dystrophy or myasthenia gravis, and severe abnormalities in pulmonary mechanics (eg, kyphoscoliosis).
 CSA associated with a drug or substance tends to have features of both hyperventilation and hypoventilation.
 (See "Central sleep apnea: Pathogenesis", section on 'Central apnea due to hyperventilation' and "Central sleep apnea: Pathogenesis", section on 'Central apnea due to hypoventilation'.)

 In this topic review, we present an approach to treating CSA and then we describe the evidence supporting each intervention.
 The definition, risk factors, clinical presentation, diagnosis, and pathogenesis of CSA are discussed separately.
 (See "Central sleep apnea: Risk factors, clinical presentation, and diagnosis" and "Central sleep apnea: Pathogenesis".)

 - American Academy of Sleep Medicine.
 International Classification of Sleep Disorders, 3rd ed, American Academy of Sleep Medicine, Darien, IL 2014.